spraakbanken/mink-backend/docs/developers-guide.md

 validated using the helper functions in `config_utils.py`.
 A warning will be logged for any unused variables in the `.env` file.

+For production deployments, Mink is expected to run behind Gunicorn using `uvicorn_worker.UvicornWorker`.
+If the API is served under a path prefix, configure that prefix via `ROOT_PATH` in Mink's environment rather than relying on Gunicorn's `--root-path` flag.
+This keeps route generation and internal callers consistent across worker classes.

 #### Using Configuration Variables in Code

 Core configuration variables are available via the `mink.core.config.settings` object, while module settings are